j-max/codewordjmax_jekyll/_posts/2025-03-07-Searching.md

     I kept my light on late into the night
     turning all those pages, searching for you everywhere.

 I have often experienced what Collins describes.
 I remember how pressing it once felt to track down the source of a quote about loving a woman for singing.
-I I eventually found it in King Lear, when Kent is talking about his age:
+I eventually found it in King Lear, when Kent is talking about his age:

     Not so young, sir,
     to love a woman for singing,